Beverly Capper, DNP, RNC-NIC, Program Director

 Students who receive a grade of Incomplete (I), given at the discretion of the instructor for the course, must complete course requirements by the eleventh week of the following semester or as outlined by the instructor of the course.
 It is the student’s responsibility to notify the instructor of the circumstances preventing completion of all assigned work.
 In the absence of notification or adequate justification, the instructor may give the student a final grade that assumes a failing grade for the missing work.
 If a student fails to submit the work required for removing the Incomplete by the date established or by the eleventh week of the following semester, the instructor will give a failing grade (F).
 The grade will convert from I to F when the deadline for making up incomplete grades from a previous semester has passed.

 Students who receive a grade below C for a nursing course or a science course that counts toward the major must register for that course the next semester that it is offered.
+Students receiving below a C in a course required in the nursing major, will not progress to the next nursing course until that course is repeated and grade of C or higher is obtained.
 If the student fails to meet the University's requirement for good academic standing, the student is placed on academic probation.
 If the GPA does not improve the next semester, the Academic Standing Board of the Faculty Senate Committee on Undergraduate Education will review the student’s record to determine whether extenuating circumstances warrant an additional semester of probation or separation from the university.

 This four-year baccalaureate program for high school graduates leads to a BSN degree.
 Upon successful completion of the program, graduates will be eligible to sit for the NCLEX examination for licensure as a Registered Nurse (RN).
 A sample study plan also demonstrates how a BSN student might schedule the required courses.